-Private equity funds are largely subscribed by institutional, private and industrial investors.
+Private equity funds are subscribed by institutional, private, and industrial investors.
 The share of the “general partners”, or the managers of the fund, is therefore only a fraction of what external limited partners invest.
-There must be a strong trust between limited partners and general partners, which is based on the investment strategy, the track record, i.e. the success of previous funds and investments, and the expertise of the investment team.
+There must be a strong trust between limited partners and general partners, which is based on the investment strategy, the track record, i.e., the success of previous funds and investments, and the expertise of the investment team.

 A large number of different investors invest in SHS funds.
-Family offices, pension funds, provident funds, fund of funds, banks and savings banks, wealthy private individuals, health insurance companies, industrial companies and church investors, among others, attach importance to sustainable investments in the healthcare sector.
+Family offices, pension funds, provident funds, fund of funds, banks and savings banks, wealthy private investors, health insurance companies, established companies and church investors, among others, value sustainable investments in the healthcare sector.

 Conclusion on private equity

-In addition to the investors of the private equity fund, the national economy also benefits from private equity companies, of course.
-Within the holdings, the measures to increase the value of the private equity company enable, for example, the development of new products or entry into new markets.
-Ultimately, therefore, these measures create or secure jobs within an economy and at the same time enable companies to develop their full potential.
+In addition to the investors of the private equity fund, the national economy also benefits from private equity investments, of course.
+Within the investments, the measures to increase the value of the private equity company enable, for example, the development of new products or the entry into new markets.
+Ultimately, this growth capital thus creates or secures jobs within an economy and at the same time enables companies to develop their full potential.